isb-cgc/readthedocs/docs/source/sections/webapp/project data upload.rst

 To create a new project, use the “Upload Project Data” link.

 Registering Cloud Storage Buckets and BigQuery Datasets
 =======================================================
 You will need to have a BigQuery Dataset and a Google Cloud Storage bucket registered to you Google Cloud Project through the Google Project details page in the UI.
-(Please note: It is case sensitive.)
+(Please note: the names of the buckets and datasets are case sensitive.)

+**How To Register Buckets and Datasets**
+Once you have created a bucket and a dataset in the Google Cloud Console, you will need to register them with your project using the Webapp.

+Step 1: Click on your user icon in the upper right.
+.. image: Register_Step_1.png

+Step 2: Click on "View Registered Google Cloud Projects"
+.. image: Register_Step_2.png

+Step 3: Click on the project you wish to use
+.. image: Register_Step_3.png

+Step 4: Use the "Register Cloud Storage Bucket" or "Register BigQuery Dataset" links to add buckets and datasets as needed
+.. image: Register_Step_4.png

 Data Upload Page